CAAREN-engineering/PrefixGraph/README.md

 # Graph AS path by Prefix

 This script will graph the AS path taken to a given prefix.
+It will query a Juniper router (tables inet and inet6) for the path.

 It uses [PyGraphviz](https://pygraphviz.github.io/) to build and create the graph.